San Jose State hosts Bennett and Wyoming - WTOP News

 BOTTOM LINE: Wyoming visits San Jose State after Khaden Bennett scored 27 points in Wyoming’s 83-73 win against the Nevada Wolf Pack.

-The Spartans are 6-9 on their home court.
-San Jose State gives up 77.9 points and has been outscored by 6.7 points per game.
+The Spartans are 6-9 in home games.
+San Jose State ranks eighth in the MWC with 8.9 offensive rebounds per game led by Yaphet Moundi averaging 2.3.

-The Cowboys are 8-11 in conference games.
-Wyoming averages 10.5 turnovers per game and is 8-6 when winning the turnover battle.
+The Cowboys are 8-11 against conference opponents.
+Wyoming is seventh in the MWC with 14.0 assists per game led by Leland Walker averaging 3.5.

-San Jose State averages 7.9 made 3-pointers per game, 1.3 more made shots than the 6.6 per game Wyoming allows.
-Wyoming averages 77.0 points per game, 0.9 fewer than the 77.9 San Jose State allows to opponents.
+San Jose State averages 7.9 made 3-pointers per game, 1.3 more made shots than the 6.6 per game Wyoming gives up.
+Wyoming’s 45.3% shooting percentage from the field this season is 3.9 percentage points lower than San Jose State has given up to its opponents (49.2%).

-The teams square off for the second time in conference play this season.
+The teams play for the second time this season in MWC play.
 Wyoming won the last meeting 66-62 on Jan.
-24. Damarion Dennis scored 16 points to help lead the Cowboys to the win.
+24. Damarion Dennis scored 16 points to help lead the Cowboys to the victory.

-TOP PERFORMERS: Jermaine Washington averages 2.2 made 3-pointers per game for the Spartans, scoring 11.1 points while shooting 37.4% from beyond the arc.
-Colby Garland is averaging 20.1 points and 4.6 assists over the past 10 games.
+TOP PERFORMERS: Colby Garland is scoring 20.1 points per game and averaging 3.1 rebounds for the Spartans.
+Adrian Myers is averaging 13.5 points and 6.3 rebounds over the last 10 games.

-Leland Walker is scoring 13.9 points per game with 2.8 rebounds and 3.5 assists for the Cowboys.
-Dennis is averaging 14.4 points over the last 10 games.
+Nasir Meyer averages 1.6 made 3-pointers per game for the Cowboys, scoring 12.9 points while shooting 36.6% from beyond the arc.
+Dennis is shooting 53.1% and averaging 14.4 points over the past 10 games.

 LAST 10 GAMES: Spartans: 2-8, averaging 73.2 points, 25.9 rebounds, 11.7 assists, 5.1 steals and 2.2 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 82.2 points per game.